muadzyamani/ai-servo/README.md

-# AI-Controlled Servo Motor with Interactive LCD
+# AI-Controlled Servo Motor with RFID Authentication and Interactive LCD

 This project demonstrates controlling a servo motor connected to an Arduino UNO using natural language commands, either typed or spoken.
+The system is secured by an RFID authentication module, requiring an authorized card scan to begin operation.
 A lightweight AI model running locally via Ollama (e.g., `phi3:mini`) interprets the commands and generates a structured JSON response to control the servo's actions.
 A 16x2 parallel LCD provides a rich, interactive user experience with real-time feedback on the system's state and actions.

-The system now features a full lifecycle: a dynamic welcome screen on startup, multiple modes of interaction, a variety of complex motor sequences, a system reset command, and a graceful shutdown sequence.
+The system now features a full lifecycle: a dynamic welcome screen, a user-initiated authentication stage, visual feedback for authorized and unauthorized scans, multiple modes of interaction, a variety of complex motor sequences, a system reset command, and a graceful shutdown sequence.

 ## Features

+*   **RFID Authentication:** The system waits for an authorized RFID card to be scanned before accepting any motor commands.
+*   **Interactive Startup:** The Arduino runs a welcome sequence, then waits for the user to type `begin` in the terminal to start the authentication process.
+*   **Visual Access Control:**
+    *   **Success:** A successful scan displays an "Authenticated!" message.
+    *   **Failure:** An unauthorized scan triggers an "Access Denied!" message on the LCD and a "no" shake from the servo motor.
 *   **Natural Language Control:** Send commands like "turn a little to the right", "nod your head twice", or "set to 90 degrees".
 *   **Voice Command Mode:** Activate speech recognition to control the servo with your voice.
 *   **AI-Powered JSON Generation:** Utilizes a local LLM (via Ollama) to parse natural language into a structured JSON command protocol, enabling more complex and reliable actions.